 1 baby romaine heart (this I just sliced with a knife)

 I also wanted to mention that I took this salad to a church picnic.
 People starting place it on top of their hamburgers.
 People loved that!
 There is another way to use this salad.
+It’s much tastier than putting boring old iceberg lettuce on it.

 The dressing itself doesn’t make a whole lot.
 I think for the amount of veggies I used, you need a double batch, which is what I made.
 The dressing tastes really good even if you decide not to use the chili.
 The raw garlic that I used in it that I got from the farmer’s market, provided a nice pleasant heat.